Expert medical and surgical care in Thailand

 Yes.
 Thyroidectomy at JCI-accredited hospitals in Thailand is performed to the same standard as in the UK, US, and Australia.
 Our partner surgeons use intraoperative nerve monitoring for every case, assess vocal cord function before and after surgery, and monitor calcium levels closely.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Choose a hospital with JCI accreditation and a surgeon certified specifically in head-and-neck surgery.
 Confirm they use intraoperative nerve monitoring as standard.
 Pre-operative vocal cord assessment by laryngoscopy establishes a baseline.
-Post-operative calcium monitoring — critical after total thyroidectomy — should begin within hours of surgery.
+Post-operative calcium monitoring, critical after total thyroidectomy, should begin within hours of surgery.

 When Is Further Treatment Needed?